Sacramento Digs Gardening logo

 In late winter, baby dino kale is plentiful; it’s ready to pick weeks before a fully mature plant.
 Baby kale also is more tender and less bitter than older kale.
 So why wait?
 Harvest early and enjoy.

-Dino kale leaves have a distinctive bubbly texture.
-Wash well to remove dirt.
+Dino kale leaves have a distinctive texture.

 With its near-black curlicued leaves, dino kale has become a farmers’ market and gardeners’ favorite.
 More formally called lacinato or Tuscan kale, dino kale got its modern nickname because the strange bubbly leaves appear almost prehistoric.
 In the garden, it grows on a tall stem with lower leaves harvested first.
 By late spring, it looks like a little kale palm tree.